gioleppe/gioleppe.github.io/content/posts/gemma-copilot/index.md

 The Gemma model family, especially its smaller version Gemma 2B, is a very welcome addition to the world of LLMs (or, SLMs, as these models are often called).
 The openness of this model (and its cousin Phi-2) makes it very easy for researchers and developers to experiment with them.

-Overall I'm happy with the performance Gemma 2B demonstrated, in code completion,
+Overall I'm happy with the performance Gemma 2B demonstrated in code completion tasks.
+2024 is really starting with a bang, and I'm quite sure we will see a lot more SLMs in the near future.

+Thank you for coming this far, power to the nerds!

 ### References